vitamickey/hugo-website/content/posts/spiritualnuggets/2022/06/read-bible-daily.md

 Some key reasons:

-# If I have time to eat, I have time to read.
+## If I have time to eat, I have time to read.

 John Piper things to commit to in your 20's

-# I am fickle.
+## I am fickle.

-Coffe & Bible Time video - I need to read daily because I have a pretty bad memory.
+Coffee & Bible Time video - I need to read daily because I have a pretty bad memory.